NOC-OI/python-intro-schools/_episodes/03-matplotlib.md

 > approach you choose to take, but you must be consistent as if you use
 > `import matplotlib.pyplot as plt` then `matplotlib.pyplot.plot(...)` will not work, and
 > you must use `plt.plot(...)` instead.
 Because of this, when working with other people it
 > is important you agree on how libraries are imported.
+From this point onwards this lesson uses
+> `plt` to mean `matplotlib.pyplot`.
 {: .callout}

 > ## Plot Scaling